Refund Factors

 Where you book can determine who controls your refund.

 For example, if a hotel offers 48-hour free cancellation but the OTA lists the rate as non-refundable, the OTA policy wins.
-Practical tip: Always screenshot the cancellation terms at checkout (rates can change faster than concert ticket prices).
+Here’s what actually matters: screenshot those cancellation terms at checkout.
+Rates shift constantly, faster than concert ticket prices, honestly, and you’ll want proof of what you agreed to.

 Deadlines aren’t always midnight.

 Some hotels define “end of day” as 3 PM or 6 PM local time, not 11:59 PM.
-And it’s always based on the hotel’s time zone, not yours.
+It’s always based on the hotel’s time zone, not yours.
 Miss it by an hour?
 You could lose a night’s charge.

 Step-by-step: